fribas84/wallet-tracker/README.md

 ![walletDetail](https://github.com/fribas84/wallet-tracker/blob/main/desing/walletDetailModal.jpeg)
 ### User Authentication
 For the User Authentication, the backend uses PassportJS to create JWT authentication.
 To get a valid token:
-- The user must log in with User/password
+- The user must log in with the User/password
     - an Access Token is the return
 - This Access Token must be sent as an Authentication Bearer Token Header to access the platform